All Articles/

 Step 2: Review Your Lease Agreement

-Look for specific language about:
+Check for specific language about:

-• Pest control responsibilities
+• Pest control responsibilities.

-• Notification requirements for maintenance issues
+• Notification requirements for maintenance issues.

-• Landlord response timeframes
+• Landlord response timeframes.

-• Any pest-related addendums
+• Any pest-related addendums.

 Step 3: Provide Written Notice

-• Specific description of the pest problem
+• A detailed description of the pest problem.

-• When you first noticed the issue
+• The date you first noticed the issue.

-• Any health or safety concerns
+• Any health or safety concerns.

 Send via certified mail and keep copies.